osrf/gazebo_tutorials/guided_a/tutorial4.md

 1. Check that all tests passed.

 It's usually enough to only run the tests which you foresee could be affected by your changes.
-But in case you want to run all tests on Gazebo, you can do:
+But in case you want to run all tests on Gazebo, you can do the following, but beware that this may take several hours:

     make tests
     make test

-Note that this can take several hours.

 ### Test coverage